djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 ![Validation RMSE comparison](../../assets/spatial_statistics/spatial_validation/03_validation_rmse.png)

----

-## 21. A toy spatial predictor
+## A toy spatial predictor

-The companion Python script uses inverse-distance weighting only to demonstrate validation geometry.
+Inverse-distance weighting is used here only to demonstrate validation geometry.

-For a target \(s_0\), the predictor is
+For a target $s_0$, the predictor is

-\[
+$$
-\hat y(s_0)
+\hat y(s_0) =
-=
 \frac{
 \sum_{i\in\mathcal N_k(s_0)}
 w_i y_i
 }{
 \sum_{i\in\mathcal N_k(s_0)}w_i
 },
-\]
+$$

 with

-\[
-w_i
+$$
-=
+w_i =
 \frac1{d(s_i,s_0)^p+\epsilon}.
-\]
+$$

 Nearby training observations receive larger weight.

 This is intentionally simple.

-The purpose is not to recommend inverse-distance weighting as the best spatial model.
+The purpose is not to recommend inverse-distance weighting as the preferred spatial model.

-The purpose is to make the consequence of train-test distance easy to see.
+Its purpose is simply to make the effect of train-test distance easy to see.

----

-## 22. Why nearby training data make spatial prediction easier
+## Why nearby training data make spatial prediction easier

 Suppose a spatial process is smooth.

 Then

-\[
+$$
 y(s)
 \approx y(s+h)
-\]
+$$

-for small \(h\).
+for small $h$.

-If random CV leaves a training site only a small distance from the test location, the model may almost directly recover the test value from local information.
+If random CV leaves a training site very close to the test location, the model may recover much of the test value from local information.

-A blocked split removes that advantage.
+A blocked split reduces that advantage.

-This is why random CV often estimates interpolation skill rather than transfer skill.
+This is why random CV often estimates interpolation skill rather than spatial transfer skill.

----

-## 23. Leakage can be spatial
+## Leakage can be spatial

-Validation can be optimistic even when the split itself is geographically correct.
+Validation can still be optimistic even when the split itself is geographically appropriate.

 Leakage occurs whenever information from held-out observations enters the training pipeline.